-The responsibility for academic policy rests with the Faculty council.
-It is composed of the president, vice-president and provost, the dean, the associate and assistant deans, professors emeritae/i, all full-time faculty, the registrar, and representatives of the Council of Athletics and Recreation (CAR), of crossappointed faculty, of the disciplines of anatomy, physiology, sociology and psychology, of the activity instructors, of the student body, the administrative and technical support staff, and alumnae and alumni.
+The responsibility for academic policy rests with the Faculty Council.
+It is composed of the president, vice-president and provost, the dean, the associate and assistant deans, the chief administrative officer, professors emeritae/i, all full-time faculty, the registrar, and representatives of the Council of Athletics and Recreation (CAR), of the practica instructors, of the student body, the administrative and technical support staff, and alumni/ae.